SamYStudiO/es-theme-next-pixel/README.md

 ![0](https://raw.githubusercontent.com/samystudio/es-next-pixel/master/screenshots/color.gif)

 - **THEME ICONSET** : choose icons used for bottom left help (same as recalbox-next).
-- **THEME MENU** : choose Recalbox menu style (same as recalbox-next with an exlucisve style for Next Pixel thème).
+- **THEME MENU** : choose Recalbox menu style (same as recalbox-next with an exclusive style for Next Pixel theme).
 - **THEME SYSTEMVIEW** : choose beetwen vertical wheel or horizontal system view, for each one you have 3 options to display system info (4 lines info, all lines info or no info), **when using vertical wheel please use UI SETTINGS > THEME > TRANSITION STYLE > INSTANT for a better look and feel**.

 ![0](https://raw.githubusercontent.com/samystudio/es-next-pixel/master/screenshots/systemview.gif)